Benau/stk-assets-mobile/README.md

 # stk-assets-mobile
-stk assets for downloading in mobile stk
+stk-assets for downloading in mobile STK and GitHub actions

+trailer directory contains STK trailers for each STK release